irods/irods/manual.rst

 ==========   =======    =====================================================
 Date         Version    Description
 ==========   =======    =====================================================
+2013-10-25   3.0.1b1    Second Release.
+                          This is the second open source release from RENCI.
+                          It includes pluggable network and authentication
+                          support as well as a rebalance option and migration support for the composable resources.
 2013-06-05   3.0        First Release.
                           This is the first open source release from RENCI.
                           It includes all the features mentioned below and